 This would be a pivotal moment in the existence of NOCTURNUS, as having a keyboardist in a death metal band was an utterly foreign concept.
-Yet, in this case it was a brilliant move that would deliver rewards the band could not imagine.
+Yet, in this case, it was a brilliant move that would deliver rewards the band could not imagine.
 With a new line up in place, NOCTURNUS would again record and release another four-song demo in 1988, ‘The Science Of Horror‘.
 Of course, they were still a raw, aggressive band, not quite yet the one that would in time be hailed as an innovative game-changer.
 That would require further changes in the NOCTURNUS roster, at least one in particular, and in 1989, Gino Marino left and was replaced by guitarist Sean McNenney.
 With McNenney’s arrival came a masterfully technical player equal to the caliber of the youthful Davis.
-Together the pairing truly were one of extreme metal’s greatest guitar duos in the minds of many.
+Together, the pairing truly was one of extreme metal’s greatest guitar duos in the minds of many.

 In late summer 1990, Earache Records issued the album that resulted – the now monumental, landmark 10-song masterpiece that is ‘The Key‘.
-This truly was a stand alone recording, with its conceptualized occult-meets-science-fiction themes, seemingly inhuman guitar engagements, and of course the coup de grâce of its contents, those out-of-this-world, space age keyboards.
+This truly was a stand-alone recording, with its conceptualized occult-meets-science-fiction themes, seemingly inhuman guitar engagements, and of course the coup de grâce of its contents, those out-of-this-world, space-age keyboards.
 ‘The Key‘ almost instantly became a death metal hit, spawning classic tracks like “Standing In Blood“, “BC/AD (Before Christ/After Death)”, and the track that received the official video treatment, “Lake Of Fire“.

 Though it would not be publicly revealed at that point, it has since come out that bassist Jeff Estes had developed a terrible drinking problem during the recording of the album.
 It was reported and widely believed that Mike Davis handled bass duties during the recording sessions, yet either way, Estes was fired soon after ‘The Key‘ was released.
 NOCTURNUS recruited bassist Jim O’Sullivan and embarked upon a tour to support the album with Bolt Thrower, followed by their inclusion on the Earache assembled Grindcrusher Tour in the U.K..
 The highly popular 1991 tour also included Morbid Angel, Napalm Death, and Godflesh, yet O’Sullivan was not working out well, either, and when the tour was over, the band let him go.